richryan/richryan.github.io/_posts/2017-07-18-classical-monetary-model.md

 ***

 [^fn1]: I mistakenly said this was like a capital-leasing firm in an earlier version of this post.
-Of course not---the firm produces bananas; it does not rent bricks to banana-producing firms.
-This was corrected on 7/18 at 6:40 pm.
+Of course not: the firm produces bananas; it does not rent bricks to banana-producing firms.
+This was corrected on 7/18 at 6:40 pm :postal_horn: :memo: